Analysis | When health officials say what they really think about the coronavirus and Trump

 The media often gets criticized for too closely parsing statements by these health officials and seeking out discord within the highest levels of the federal government — as if it’s just a whole lot of palace intrigue.
 Fauci has even criticized the media for this, despite obviously differing with Trump on a number of occasions.

 But on stuff like whether Trump should hold rallies full of maskless people, it’s been evident how these health officials have felt about it for a while.
-Sometimes they’ll dance around it, but sometimes in less guarded moments, their exasperation is evident.
+Sometimes they’ll dance around it, but sometimes in less-guarded moments, their exasperation is evident.

 And Collins’s remarkably frank comments seem to betray what they’ve really felt — but have worried about saying too forcefully.